itzzzH/Poke-Count/README.md

 ## ⚙️ Settings & Customisation

-    Right-click the overlay and select Settings & Rows to:
+    Right-click the overlay and select Settings to:

     Add or delete tracking rows (up to 5).

-    Rename your encounter targets.
+    Rename your counter targets.

     Customise global hotkey bindings.